Thank-You Gifts for Labor and Delivery Nurses - Baby Chick

 Gift basket perfect for labor delivery nurses, featuring vanilla-scented spa items like body wash, hand cream, bath salt, lotion, and essential oil.
 Includes a yellow towel, bath sponge, and decorative flower.
 The packaging showcases elegant floral designs.

 After all their hard work, I believe nurses deserve a bit of pampering!
-This is why you can get something nice like this or put together a grab basket filled with different self-care items, like nail polish, nail files, hand sanitizer, claw clips, scrunchies, face or eye masks, shower steamers, etc. is a great thank-you gift to give your nurses.
-Those hands that stroked your brow and helped your baby to latch are constantly being washed and get super dry, so lotion is also an excellent addition!
-You might even include a bottle of bubble bath or a bath bomb so your nurse can relax after a long, exhausting shift.
+This is why you can get something nice like this or put together a grab basket filled with different self-care items, like nail polish, nail files, hand sanitizer, claw clips, scrunchies, face or eye masks, shower steamers, etc., which is a great thank-you gift to give your nurses.

-4. A Color-Themed Basket
+4. Color-Themed Gift Basket

 @babychickofficial